-It’s a scenario that has already become reality.
-In October 2018, tech giant Amazon decided to scrap their internal Artificial Intelligence (AI) recruiting tool when it was found to discriminate against female candidates.
+It’s a scenario that has already become a reality.
+In October 2018, tech giant Amazon decided to scrap its internal Artificial Intelligence (AI) recruiting tool when it was found to discriminate against female candidates.

 Hot on the heels of this case, MAS released a set of principles to promote Fairness, Ethics, Accountability and Transparency (FEAT) in the use of Artificial Intelligence and Data Analytics (AIDA) on 12 November 2018.

 What do these principles mean for us?
 Simply put, we need to ensure that when racing to reap the benefits of innovation, we must still continue to use tech such as AI and Data Analytics responsibly.
 Or, run the risk of getting on the wrong side of compliance issues.

 Question is, how can we be sure that we stay out of trouble?
 Here’s a closer look at what MAS’s principles require of businesses: